svmorris/odium/README.md

-# revshell_c2
+# Odium
-Multi-revshell c2 server without the need for a gui
+Reverse shell handling C2 platform.
+Designed as a replacement for `nc -nlvp`, Odium can handle multiple reverse shells on the same port without the need to reset the listener.
+All this from within the terminal.

 <img width="1607" height="1039" alt="image" src="https://github.com/user-attachments/assets/82f777d4-2bad-481e-ba72-0b0bda4c21cd" />

-The application will open a new tmux pane for each recieved connection as shown in the image above.
+Odium builds upon tmux to automatically create a new terminal window for each incoming connection.

 # Features implemented
 - Server can run continuously and always accept revshell connections